wacncontent/CustomizeTool/output/articles/redis-cache/cache-dotnet-how-to-use-azure-redis-cache.md

 ![Redis Cache Session State NuGet Package][SessionStateNuGet]

-The NuGet package downloads and adds the required assembly references and adds the following section into your web.config file that contains the required configuration for your ASP.NET application to use the Redis Cache Session State Provider.
+The NuGet package downloads and adds the required assembly references and <!-- keep by customization: begin --> adds the following <!-- keep by customization: end -->  adds the following section into your web.config file that contains the required configuration for your ASP.NET application to use the Redis Cache Session State Provider.

     <sessionState mode="Custom" customProvider="MySessionStateStore">
       <providers>